-These improvements have put us at a pivotal point in the ﬁeld of mass spectrometry, where - for the ﬁrst time – we are able to handle the analysis of the large number of samples that have to be examined to generate the basis for understanding a disease displaying the heterogeneity found in cancer.
+These improvements have put us at a pivotal point in the ﬁeld of mass spectrometry, where, for the ﬁrst time, we are able to handle the analysis of the large number of samples that have to be examined to generate the basis for understanding a disease that displays the heterogeneity found in cancer.
 Beyond trying to understand the global changes that occur in cancer cells, we are applying these methods to expand our understanding of how the proteome is altered when resistance emerges in response to treatment in individual patients.
 We believe that proteomics has the potential to become a diagnostic tool in cancer by identifying novel protein biomarkers that may be used to diagnose cancer, predict its susceptibility and monitor its progression.

 Wilhelm Haas, PhdPrincipal Investigator

-Cancer is based on dynamic changes of the genome that ultimately translates into an altered proteome, optimized for uncontrolled cell growth and division.
+Cancer is based on dynamic changes of the genome that ultimately translate into an altered proteome, optimized for uncontrolled cell growth and division.
 In addition, many pathways initially causing cancer further promote the propagation of altered genetic information, accelerating the adaption of cancer cells to new environments.
 This dynamic process becomes even more complex if taking into account the dynamic state of the cellular proteome that is regulated by protein synthesis and degradation, posttranslational modiﬁcations, protein localization, and the interaction of proteins with other proteins as well as with different classes of biomolecules.
 While the “cancer genome” can now be easily accessed due to advances in DNA sequencing technology, the information contained in the “cancer proteome” has remained largely untapped due to technical challenges in quantifying the large amount of proteins expressed in mammalian cells.
 Yet, the proteome holds an enormous potential to improve our understanding of the basic principles underlying cancer to revolutionize early diagnosis of the disease and to improve patient care.
-Up to date virtual all targeted therapeutics in cancer treatment are targeting proteins.
-Understanding how these drugs alter the proteome has the potential to help us refining our approaches to drug design.
+Up to date, virtually all targeted therapeutics in cancer treatment are targeting proteins.
+Understanding how these drugs alter the proteome has the potential to help us reﬁne our approaches to drug design.

 Despite the potentials of studying the proteome in order to improve our understanding of cancer, the proteome-contained information is substantially underused in cancer research.
 This is based on technical limitations of the proteomics technology, which for a long time did not match the capabilities of genetics tools already widely used in studying cancer.
 However, the past few years brought enormous improvements in all aspects of proteomics but especially in mass spectrometry, the main tool used in studying the proteome.

-Ting, L., Rad, R., Gygi, S. P.*, Haas, W.* (2011) MS3 eliminates ratio distortion in isobaric multiplexed quantitative proteomics, Nat.
-Methods 8, 937-940. (*co-corresponding authors)
+Ting L, Rad R, Gygi SP*, Haas W*.
+(2011) MS3 eliminates ratio distortion in isobaric multiplexed quantitative proteomics.
+Nat.
+Methods 8, 937-940.